Our History

 ARCC: Pride in Our History and Accomplishments

-For 40 years, ARCC’s programs have helped to keep at-risk youth safe, in school, and drug- and violence-free.
-Alum Rock Counseling Center serves over 6,000 youth and their families a year, and currently has nearly 100 full-time employees and over 100 volunteers, with close to 80% of direct services staff being culturally and linguistically reflective of the community it serves.
+For 52 years, ARCC’s programs have helped to keep at-risk youth safe, in school, and drug- and violence-free.
+Today, ARCC serves over 4,500 youth and their families annually and has over 90 employees, with close to 80% of direct services staff being culturally- and linguistically-reflective of the community it serves.
 ARCC was awarded Project Cornerstone’s Award in March 2008, acknowledging success in promoting Developmental Asset #41, Positive Cultural Identity.
 ARCC was chosen due the cultural competency of the staff and similar backgrounds and experiences that they share with clients served by the agency.